ahany/extended-kalman-filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF`

-## Files in the Github src Folder
+## Files in src Folder

-**main.cpp** - communicates with Udacity Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE
+**main.cpp** - communicates with Udacity Simulator receiving data measurements, calls a function to run the Kalman filter, calls a function to calculate RMSE.

-**FusionEKF.cpp** - initializes the filter, calls the predict function, calls the update function **kalman_filter.cpp**- defines the predict function, the update function for lidar, and the update function for radar **tools.cpp**- function to calculate RMSE and the Jacobian matrix
+**FusionEKF.cpp** - initializes the filter, calls the predict function, calls the update function.

+**kalman_filter.cpp**- defines the predict function, the update function for lidar, and the update function for radar.

+**tools.cpp**- function to calculate RMSE and the Jacobian matrix.